Pinda (riceball): Procedure

 The pindas are typically made of cooked rice mixed with sesame seeds and barley flour, sometimes with ghee or honey.
 They are shaped into balls and sanctified with mantras.
 The offerings are placed on leaves or directly on the ground near water, such as a riverbank or ghat.
-The officiating priest guides the rituals, which may include tarpan (libations of water and sesame) alongside the pindas.
+The officiating priest guides the rituals, which may include tarpana (libations of water and sesame) alongside the pindas.

 Locations and practice

 Certain pilgrimage sites are considered especially sacred for the offering of pindas.
 The town of Gaya in Bihar is renowned as the foremost place for pinda-daan, attracting pilgrims from across India.
-Other significant sites include Haridwar, Allahabad (Prayagraj), Varanasi, and Kushinagar.
+Other significant sites include Haridwar, Prayagraj, Varanasi, and Kushinagar.
 Each of these locations has ghats and temples where pindas are ritually offered.

 Philosophical background

 The practice is rooted in the belief that the departed exist in a subtle state and depend upon offerings from their descendants.
 By performing pinda-daan, the living acknowledge a continuing bond with the dead and fulfill their dharma of filial responsibility.
 The Matsya Purana and Vishnu Smriti emphasize that neglecting these rites is considered a sin that disrupts the spiritual journey of both ancestors and descendants.